wp-plugins/gotmls/readme.txt

-=== Anti-Malware by ELI (Get Off Malicious Scripts) === Plugin Name: Anti-Malware by ELI (Get Off Malicious Scripts) Plugin URI: http://gotmls.net/
+=== Anti-Malware (Get Off Malicious Scripts) === Plugin URI: http://gotmls.net/
 Author: Eli Scheetz
 Author URI: http://wordpress.ieonly.com/category/my-plugins/anti-malware/
 Contributors: scheeeli
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QZHD8QHZ2E7PE
-Tags: security, plugin, scan, remove, repair, malware, virus, recover, hacked, server, malicious, scripts, infection, timthumb, exploit, vulnerability
+Tags: anti-malware, security, plugin, scan, automatic, remove, repair, malware, virus, threat, recover, hacked, server, malicious, scripts, infection, timthumb, exploit, vulnerability
-Version: 1.2.07.30
+Version: 1.2.09.15
-Stable tag: 1.2.07.29
+Stable tag: 1.2.09.15
 Requires at least: 2.8
-Tested up to: 3.4.1
+Tested up to: 3.4.2

 This Anti-Virus/Anti-Malware plugin searches for Malware and other Virus like threats and vulnerabilities on your server and it helps you remove them.

 == Description ==

-Register this plugin to get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security threats and vulnerabilities.
+Register this plugin and get access to new definitions of "Known Threats" and added features like Automatic Removal, plus patches for specific security threats and vulnerabilities like old vertions of timthumb.
 Updated definition files can be downloaded automatically within the admin once your Key is registered.
-Otherwise, this plugin just scans for the use of the eval function (a potential threat but usually harmless).
+Otherwise, this plugin just scans for the use of the eval function.

-Updated Aug-1st
+Updated Sept-14th

 NOTICE: This plugin make use of a "phone home" feature to check for updates.
 This is not unlike what WordPress already does with all your plugins.
 It is an essential part of any worthwhile security plugin and it is here to let you know when there are new plugin and definition update available.
 If you're allergic to "phone home" scripts then don't use this plugin (or WordPress at all for that matter).